 The nursing staff of the Dubuque Community School District strives to provide compassionate and comprehensive health services for your child.
 Our professional, experienced staff is able to meet a variety of healthcare needs for your children while attending school.
-In addition, we promote prevention and wellness and provide access to care for students to stay healthy, safe, and ready to learn.
+In addition, we promote prevention and wellness while providing access to care for students to stay healthy, safe, and ready to learn.
 We understand that a healthy lifestyle is key to your child’s overall well-being, academic success, and lifelong achievement.

 Along with the recommendation that all staff and students receive the flu vaccine, the Dubuque Community School District will start the implementation of not returning to school until free from fever (greater than or equal to 100.4 F), diarrhea or vomiting without the use of medications for 24 hours to help reduce the spread of germs that cause diarrhea, colds and influenza.
 In addition, we will be reminding staff and students of the importance of good hand washing.

 7th- and 12th-Grade Vaccination Requirements